SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 # Consciousness Circle Metadata Specification v0.1

-A metadata specification for annotating the question, friction, surface facts, deep context, relational dynamics, trace governance, and allocation-readiness of a content item in AI-mediated knowledge ecosystems.
+A metadata specification for annotating the question, friction, surface facts, deep context, relational dynamics, sovereignty control, trace governance, and allocation-readiness of a content item in AI-mediated knowledge ecosystems.

 This specification is designed for environments where human-created knowledge is increasingly read, retrieved, summarized, referenced, transformed, and recomposed by AI systems.

-It provides a structured way to describe not only what a content item says, but also the question, tension, semantic depth, and interpretive movement behind it.
+It provides a structured way to describe not only what a content item says, but also the question, tension, semantic depth, interpretive movement, and creator-defined meaning boundaries behind it.

 ---